meltyourface/blank/posts/SubconsciousMagickal-acts/Celestial-Web-Tarot-Divination-Technique/index.md

 3. Shuffle the Major Arcana separately, and draw three cards.
 Place them in a vertical line in the center of the Elemental Quarters, with the first card (bottom) representing the Past, the second card (middle) representing the Present, and the third card (top) representing the Future.
 4. Next, shuffle all 78 Tarot cards together.
 Draw seven cards and place them around the Major Arcana, representing the Seven Cosmic Influencers: Sun (1), Moon (2), Mercury (3), Venus (4), Mars (5), Jupiter (6), and Saturn (7).
 Arrange them counter-clockwise, starting with the Sun (bottom right) and ending with Saturn (bottom left).

-Interpretations:
+**Interpretations**:
 Elemental Associations: Assess the harmony/conflict between the elemental cards regarding the decision/choice.
 Note how they interact with the Major Arcana cards in terms of balance and stability.

 Astrological Correspondences: Analyze the cosmic energies of the Seven Cosmic Influencers and observe how these planetary forces influence the situation.

 Numerological Symbolism: Add the numbers of the Major Arcana cards indicating the Past, Present, and Future.
 Reduce them to a single digit, representing the core vibration of the issue at hand.

-Combination: Synthesize these factors to provide enhanced clarity and understanding.
+**Combination**: Synthesize these factors to provide enhanced clarity and understanding.
 Examine the relationships between the elements, astrological influences, and numerology to create a holistic and in-depth interpretation.

 Guide/Ritual:
 1. Begin by grounding and centering yourself.
 Light incense or candles representing the elements.